In order to be entitled to funding, you must meet the personal eligibility requirements and your course must be eligible.

-New students studying a healthcare course starting in 2020/21 or later can apply for funding through Student Finance England (SFE) plus additional grants through the NHS Learner Support Fund.
-More information is available in our guide to funding for students on healthcare courses from September 2020.
-Note that this guide is currently being updated.
+New students studying a healthcare course can apply for funding through Student Finance England (SFE) plus additional grants through the NHS Learner Support Fund.
+More information is available in our guide to funding for students on healthcare courses.

 If you are unsure about your eligibility, what you may be entitled to, how student funding interacts with benefits, or you have any other funding questions, please contact us and we can provide a funding check and/or benefits calculation.
 It is a good idea to do this before you start your course.